Estimated reading time: 10 minutes

 If you can’t tell, I’m not a fan of failure or making mistakes.
 I find this fear is a significant source of avoidance for me.
 I’d rather put something off than risk failure.

-I love this saying, which has helped me shift my mindset: Failure is not the opposite of success.
+Because of that fear, it always leads me to a saying that I love and that has helped me shift my mindset: Failure is not the opposite of success.
 It is part of success.

 Because here’s the deal: you only fail when you stop trying.
 It doesn’t matter how many times you may fail, whether it’s been a life-long dream or even a short-term goal.
 The very fact you’re attempting to achieve a goal will move you toward success.
 It really is that simple!